inFlow Inventory tracks stock records. LineNow runs the inventory workflow that keeps stock moving.

 When that cycle runs through inFlow, every reply event is handled manually.
 A time audit of a typical SMB procurement cycle puts the manual reply-management cost at 20–30 minutes per supplier per cycle.
 At 8 suppliers on a weekly order cycle, that is 2.5–4 hours per week of inbox archaeology — reading, deciding, updating, reconciling.

-LineNow's Layer 1 AI reads those replies automatically.
-Email bodies, PDF attachments, image scans, EDI segments, WhatsApp messages — the agent extracts and applies the updates to the order state: status, item quantities, prices, ETAs, substitution mappings, invoice IDs, shipping info.
-The buyer doesn't retype anything.
-The order reflects what was actually agreed.
+LineNow's Layer 1 AI reads those replies.
+Email bodies, PDF attachments, image scans, EDI segments, WhatsApp messages — the agent extracts reviewable order-state updates: status, item quantities, prices, ETAs, substitution mappings, invoice IDs, shipping info.
+The buyer does less retyping, and the order reflects what was actually agreed.

 Two layers of AI

 Layer 1 — Agentic supplier monitoring.
-LineNow watches every channel a supplier might reply through: Gmail, Microsoft 365, WhatsApp Business, EDI inbound, web-portal confirmations.
-An AI agent parses each reply and writes the changes back to the order.
-This is the same problem class addressed by Microsoft's Dynamics 365 Supplier Communications Agent at enterprise scale — LineNow includes it in a $50/month SMB subscription.
+LineNow watches supported supplier channels: Gmail, Microsoft 365, WhatsApp Business, EDI inbound, web-portal confirmations.
+An AI agent parses each reply and creates reviewable order updates.
+This is the same problem class addressed by Microsoft's Dynamics 365 Supplier Communications Agent at enterprise scale — LineNow includes it in a $100/month SMB subscription.

 Layer 2 — Structured-data analytics.
 Once Layer 1 has produced a normalized procurement record, the second AI layer runs on top of it.
-A conversational chatbot answers natural-language queries: , "which items fell below safety stock twice in the last quarter?", "build a draft PO for next week's dairy order from the last 30 days of sales."
+A conversational chatbot answers natural-language queries: "what's my spend with Westside Produce this month?", "which items fell below safety stock twice in the last quarter?", "build a draft PO for next week's dairy order from the last 30 days of sales."
 Custom report templates can be saved and rerun.
 The model reads attached images, PDFs, and spreadsheets.

 inFlow has no equivalent on either layer.
 Its "vendor management" is a contact record attached to a PO — not a parsing agent, not an analytics surface.